 Is Hunger a Bad Thing?

-Before you started with GOLO, you may have been used to eating 6 meals a day or snacking throughout the day and never really allowing yourself to be hungry.
+Before you started with GOLO, you may have been used to eating 6 small meals a day or snacking throughout the day and never really allowing yourself to be hungry.
 Or, you may have been one who didn’t eat for most of the day (or ate very little) so your body got used to this and now you just don’t feel hungry during the day.
 For both of these groups of people, the feeling of hunger can be shocking.

 When you begin eating 3 balanced meals a day as we suggest on GOLO, your metabolism will start working again and it is very common that you will start to feel hungry when it is time to eat your next meal.
 Some people feel this and get worried but in fact, this is a GREAT thing!
 It means that GOLO is working and your metabolism is beginning to work FOR you instead of AGAINST you, and this means that weight loss is just around the corner!